floppyhammer/gst-webrtc-demo/README.md

-# GStreamer WebRTC Client
+# GStreamer WebRTC Server

-This is a test client on Linux.
-See the compatible [server](https://github.com/floppyhammer/gst-webrtc-server).
+This is a test server on Android/Linux.
+See the compatible [client](https://github.com/floppyhammer/gst-webrtc-client).

-## Build Dependencies
+## Get Dependencies (Linux)

 ```sh
 sudo apt install libeigen3-dev \